mongator/behaviors/doc/06_timestampable.md

 Timestampable
 =============

-The *Timestampable* behavior saves automatically the creation and/or update date in the documents.
+The *Timestampable* behavior automatically saves the date of creation and/or update in the documents.

 Configuration
 -------------